 Step 2: Introducing The Outdoors

 The next thing you should be working on is teaching your dog to go to the bathroom outside!
 Since you have already chosen “the spot”, going out shouldn't be a problem.
 Don't forget to put your puppy on a leash before the potty breaks to keep them on the right track.
 The leash will help you take your puppy in the right direction without having a fear of it wandering off.
+It will also help them concentrate on going potty!

 When you are outside on a potty break, don't give them too much freedom.
 This will distract them from the sole purpose they are outside for.
 Give them a max of 5 mins and if they do not pee or poop and you think they need to, take them back to their den aka the crate.
 Repeat the drill every 15 mins until you get the desired results.